jeongmincha/resume/README.md

 * **Developer Intern @ Softpub (2016.07 - 2016.08)**
   * Developed a Python script that creates report cards based on the results of students' mock exams
 * **Developer Intern @ LG Electronics (2013.07 - 2013.08)**
+  * Wrote an in-house manual to setup open WebOS
 </div>
 </details>

 ## 3. Research Papers